Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

           {{- end }}                                                                                                                    _│
   ...
   ````
   Note that we have a `if` condition.
 You will see this in some check, we use this because if we deploy only some microservices, we must contemplate this.
 If the notifier not exist, the check will not be created.
-Nats and Redis are always required, thats wy don't have the conditional.
+Nats and Redis are always required, that's wy don't have the conditional.
   * VARIABLES: time to update the variables that will use our microservice, this involves various files:

     * `helm/charts/automation-engine/charts/new-bridge/templates/configmap.yaml` this file always will be part of the deployment, it contains the variables base and the variables with no sensitive information. let's add a new variable NEW_VAR: